-Administration Agent CACEIS Bank, Luxembourg Branch Annual General The general meeting of the Shareholders, held yearly Meeting The general meeting of the Shareholders, held yearly Articles The Articles of Incorporation of the Company Auditor Ernst & Young S.A.
-Bank Business Day Any full day on which banks are open for business in Ballk Busiliess Day Luxembourg and in France.
-Board of Directors The board of directors of the Company Central Administration CACEIS Bank, Luxembourg Branch Class(es) of Shares The different classes of shares, whose characteristics may differ, Class(es) of Shares within each Sub-Fund.
+Administration Agent CACEIS Bank, Luxembourg Branch Annual General The general meeting of the Shareholders, held yearly Meeting Articles The Articles of Incorporation of the Company Auditor Ernst & Young S.A.
+Bank Business Day Any full day on which banks are open for business in ] Luxembourg and in France.
+Board of Directors The board of directors of the Company Central Administration CACEIS Bank, Luxembourg Branch Class(es) of Shares The different classes of shares, whose characteristics may differ, oldss(cs) of stidies within each Sub-Fund.
+Within cach sab rand.
 The differences between the Classes may relate inter alia to the initial subscription price per share, the reference currency of the Class, the types of investors who are eligible to invest, the subscription and repurchase frequency, the charging structure applicable to each of them, the distribution policy or such other features as the Board of Directors may, in their discretion, determine.
-Commitment approach A global risk exposure calculation method Company Tikehau Fund Company Law The Luxembourg law of 10 August 1915 related to commercial companies, as amended from time to time Counterparty A broker or bank through which the relevant transaction is effected CSSF The Luxembourg financial regulator, "Commission de Surveillance du Secteur Financier" Depositary Bank CACEIS Bank, Luxembourg Branch Directive 2009/65/EC Directive 2009/65/EC of the European Parliament and of the or UCITS Directive Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities Directors The members of the Board of Directors of the Company ESG Environmental, Social and Governance Feeder Sub-Funds Feeder UCITS of funds qualifying as master UCITS, as defined in the Investment Fund Law FFI Foreign Financial Institution GIIN Global Intermediary Identification Number Grand-ducal Grand-ducal Regulation of 8 February 2008 relating to certain Regulation of 8 definitions of the amended Law of 20 December 2002 on February 2008 undertakings for collective investment and implementing Commission Directive 2007/16/EC of 19 March 2007 implementing Council Directive 85/611/EEC on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as regards the clarification of certain definitions Investment Advisor The respective investment advisor for each Sub-fund (if any) as disclosed in the relevant Sub-Funds' specifics in Part B Investment Fund Law The Luxembourg law of 17 December 2010 related to undertakings for collective investment, as amended from time to time
+Commitment approach A global risk exposure calculation method Company Tikehau Fund Company Law The Luxembourg law of 10 August 1915 related to commercial Company Law companies, as amended from time to time Counterparty A broker or bank through which the relevant transaction is Counterparty effected CSSF The Luxembourg financial regulator, "Commission de 6331 Surveillance du Secteur Financier" Depositary Bank CACEIS Bank, Luxembourg Branch Directive 2009/65/EC Directive 2009/65/EC of the European Parliament and of the or UCITS Directive Council of 13 July 2009 on the coordination of laws, regulations or sorrs birective and administrative provisions relating to undertakings for collective investment in transferable securities Directors The members of the Board of Directors of the Company ESG Environmental, Social and Governance Feeder Sub-Funds Feeder UCITS of funds qualifying as master UCITS, as defined in recuei Sub-Fullus the Investment Fund Law FFI Foreign Financial Institution GIIN Global Intermediary Identification Number Grand-ducal Grand-ducal Regulation of 8 February 2008 relating to certain Regulation of 8 definitions of the amended Law of 20 December 2002 on February 2008 undertakings for collective investment and implementing 1 601 uai y 2006 Commission Directive 2007/16/EC of 19 March 2007 implementing Council Directive 85/611/EEC on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as regards the clarification of certain definitions Investment Advisor The respective investment advisor for each Sub-fund (if any) as Trivestillerit Advisor Investment Fund Law disclosed in the relevant Sub-Funds' specifics in Part B The Luxembourg law of 17 December 2010 related to Trivestillerit Fulla Law undertakings for collective investment, as amended from time to time